 An additional platform, named LSP-2, provides accommodation to the field’s personnel.
 The platform is 41.5m long, 40.2m wide, weighs 1,340t and is 38m above sea level.
 Equipment was assembled at the Astrakhan Shipyard.

 LSP-2 was towed to the field and the topside assembled in May 2009.
 The topside includes living quarters for 105 personnel, a medical facility, store rooms, ship repair and service facilities, a helideck and rescue equipment.
 The platform can self-sustain for 15 days.

 LSP-1 and LSP-2 are connected by a 74.2m-long bridge.
 The bridge was assembled in August 2009, marking the completion of work on the offshore facility.

-Lukoil claims that the results of the satellite monitoring of the North Caspian Sea showed that there have been no oil spills during the assembling of the platform.
-The satellite monitoring is carried out by the Research and Development Center ScanX to trace pollution in the Caspian waters.
+Lukoil claims that the results of satellite monitoring the North Caspian Sea showed that there were no oil spills during the assembling of the platform.

 The floating storage unit is moored to a single-buoy mooring (SBM).
 The SBM is assembled at a sea depth of 20.5m and rises to 27.2m above sea level.

 The 1,725t SBM is fixed to the sea bed with five piles of 2,130mm diameter each.